Christian views on masturbation: Protestantism

-According to Brian F. Linnane, "until the twentieth century, the actual moral norms for sexual behavior were similar for both Protestants and Roman Catholics, although the justifications for these norms might...be quite dissimilar...For both groups, sexual expression was confined to lifetime, monogamous, heterosexual marriage.
-Premarital sex, adultery, homosexual relations, masturbation, and the use of birth control were all proscribed by the Christian churches".
-Rainer Brandes notes, "For a long time Protestant theology has placed sexuality exclusively at the service of reproduction."
-Adrian Thatcher says that Protestants historically regarded masturbation as a sin, though they "appeal directly to the Bible whenever possible".

-Protestant reformers such as Martin Luther, the founder of the Lutheran Churches, as well as John Calvin, the founder of the Reformed Churches, condemned masturbation in their works.
-Likewise, a forerunner of the reformers, Girolamo Savonarola, believed that masturbation was a mortal sin.
+Both Martin Luther, the founder of the Lutheran Churches, as well as John Calvin, the founder of the Reformed Churches, condemned masturbation in their works.

+Indeed, "both Protestant and Catholic reformers insisted on a strict morality intended to confine all sexual activity to married couples...
+Powerful injunctions against fornication, adultery, homosexuality, and masturbation accompanied the new, positive emphasis on marriage and family".

+Adrian Thatcher says that Protestants have historically regarded masturbation as a sin, and to justify this stance, they "appeal directly to the Bible whenever possible".

+Anthony Costello agrees, declaring, "All the early Church Fathers and Reformers too were unanimous on the issue of masturbatory acts (or any act of sexual intercourse not open to procreation)."

 Lutheranism

+Reformation

+A forerunner of the reformers, Girolamo Savonarola, believed that masturbation was a mortal sin.

+According to the historian, Steven Ozment, the early reformer, Andreas Karlstadt's, work (which declared that, "the celibate life... [is] seen to encourage... that greatest of all sexual transgressions, masturbation, the giving of one's seed to Moloch"), "was immediately embraced by Luther's own Augustinian Order... and came to shape basic Protestant attitudes on the subject".

-Martin Luther, the Protestant Reformer, regarded masturbation to be immoral.
-He wrote that he "pitied those poor girls and young men who are tormented in the flesh at night."
+Martin Luther argued that masturbation was immoral.
+He wrote that he, "... pitied those poor girls and young men who are tormented in the flesh at night."

-Luther saw masturbation as a sin more terrible than heterosexual rape since such rape was considered to be "in accordance with nature", while masturbation was "unnatural".
-He also viewed masturbation and coitus interruptus the same act as killing children before they have a chance to be born, therefore, for him, masturbation was basically the same as abortion.
+Indeed, Luther saw masturbation as a sin more terrible than heterosexual rape since rape was "in accordance with nature" while masturbation was "unnatural".
+This was because he viewed masturbation (and coitus interruptus) to involve killing children before they have a chance to be born.
+Therefore, for him, masturbation was basically the same as abortion.

-Luther argued that the marital act is a way to avoid the sin of masturbation: "Nature never lets up...we are all driven to the secret sin.
+Luther argued that the marital act is a way to avoid masturbation writing, "Nature never lets up...we are all driven to the secret sin.
 To say it crudely but honestly, if it doesn't go into a woman, it goes into your shirt."